AnamariaGM/terraform/README.md

-# Infrastructure as Code with Terraform
+# Infrastructure as Code for Microservices with Terraform

-This repository contains Terraform configurations for setting up a scalable and secure infrastructure on AWS.
+This repository contains Terraform configurations for setting up a scalable and secure infrastructure on AWS to support microservices architecture.

 ## Overview